elisa-tech/wg-development-process/Safety Analysis - Watch.md

 1. Owner
       - Elana Copperman (in coordination with Gabriele Paoloni/Safety Architecture WG and Jochen Kall/AUtomotive WG).

-PROPOSED WORK PLAN - TBevelop a checklist or skeleton system architecture for the WD subsystem, identifying the APIs, interfaces, and other system configuration features.D:
+PROPOSED WORK PLAN - Develop a checklist or skeleton system architecture for the WD subsystem, identifying the APIs, interfaces, and other system configuration features.D:
 * Agree on goals and scope; DoD; milestones
 *
 * Develop a checklist or skeleton system architecture for the WD subsystem, identifying the APIs, interfaces, and other system configuration features.